Big East men's basketball tournament: Championships by school

+UConn did not move to the new Big East Conference when it was founded in 2013.
+UConn remained behind in the old Big East Conference, which became the American Athletic Conference in 2013, and therefore participated in the American Athletic Conference men's basketball tournament from 2014 through 2020.
+UConn moved to the new Big East Conference in 2020 and resumed play in the Big East Tournament in 2021.

 Current members Butler and DePaul have yet to make an appearance in the Big East Championship Game.
-Former members Miami, Notre Dame, Virginia Tech, Rutgers, and South Florida did not appear in the championship during their respective conference tenures.
+Former members Miami, Notre Dame, Rutgers, South Florida, and Virginia Tech did not appear in the championship game during their respective conference tenures.

 Performance by team

 1980–2005 conference alignment

 NOTE: From 2001 through 2003, the teams which finished in last place in the East and West Divisions did not qualify for the tournament.
-In 2004 and 2005, teams which finished below 12th place in the conference did not qualify for the tournament.
+In 2004, teams which finished below 12th place in the conference did not qualify for the tournament.
+In 2005, St. John's was ineligible for the tournament because of sanctions imposed on its program.